open-mmlab/mmselfsup/docs/en/advanced_guides/add_datasets.md

 # Add Datasets

 In this tutorial, we introduce the basic steps to create your customized dataset.
-Before learning to to create your customized datasets, it is recommended to learn the basic concept of datasets in file [datasets.md](datasets.md).
+Before learning to create your customized datasets, it is recommended to learn the basic concept of datasets in file [datasets.md](datasets.md).

 - [Add Datasets](#add-datasets)
   - [Step 1: Creating the Dataset](#step-1-creating-the-dataset)